Types of Digital Marketing

 - Proof before channel expansion

-- Scale what proves itself
+- Scale what the data confirms

-- Keep the system coherent over time
+- Keep the system coherent as it grows

-What is digital marketing?
+What are the main types of digital marketing?

-What are digital marketing domains?
+What are digital marketing channels?

 What is the difference between a domain, a service, and a scope?